Kings Gap Environmental Education Center: Preservation

 Working through the Nature Conservancy, the Commonwealth of Pennsylvania acquired the mansion and 1,430 acres of land in 1973.
 The environmental education center opened in 1977 and the training center opened in 1980.

 In 1991, the training center was renamed in honor of William C. Forrey, retiring director of the Pennsylvania Bureau of State Parks.
-Forrey served as Bureau Director from 1973 through 1991 and was instrumental in acquisition and growth of Kings Gap.
+Forrey served as Bureau Director from 1973 through 1991 and was instrumental in the acquisition and growth of Kings Gap.